mitsuba-renderer/drjit/docs/unused/gpu.rst

 etc. are vastly superior to Enoki, and it is often a good idea to combine the two in such cases (e.g. to feed the output of a differentiable simulation into a neural network).

-One last related framework is `ArrayFire
-<https://github.com/arrayfire/arrayfire>`_, which provides a JIT compiler that
-lazily fuses instructions similar to our ``CUDAArray<T>`` type.
-ArrayFire targets a higher-level language (C), but appears to be limited to fairly small kernels (100 operations by default), and does not support a mechanism for automatic differentiation.
-In contrast, Enoki emits an intermediate representation (PTX) and fuses instructions into comparatively larger kernels that often exceed 100K instructions.